-HI 322 The Gilded Age and Inter-War Era/3
+HI 322 The Gilded Age through WWII/3

 United States history from the Gilded Age and Progressive era to the end of WWII.
 Emphasis on the major social, economic, and political movements.

 HI 326 Kansas and the American West/3